fermisurfaces/IFermi/README.md

 from DFT output.
 IFermi is also useful for visualisation of slices of the three-dimensional Fermi surface along a specified plane.
-The idea is to provide tools which allow for more tailored Fermi surface plots than what other plotting software currently offer.
+The idea is to provide tools which allow for more tailored Fermi surface plots than what is currently offered by other packages.

 The main features include: